Vanity Numbers: A Critical Tool For Your Advertising Arsenal

 You may have heard the term “vanity number” before.
 A vanity number is a phone number that spells out your business or service so that callers remember it and associate it to you.
 Large corporations like FedEx (1-800-GO FEDEX®), UPS (1-800-PICK UPS®) and 1-800-FLOWERS® all have used vanity numbers for years.
 Their numbers tell consumers who they are, what they do and they are memorable.

-Today, we are excited to announce that CallTrackingMetrics is offering the option to purchase US toll free and local vanity numbers and use them in conjunction with our call tracking and contact center software (with all the features included like call recording, advanced call routing, voice analytics and dynamic number insertion on your website).
+Today, we are excited to announce that CallTrackingMetrics is offering the option to purchase US toll free and local vanity numbers and use them in conjunction with our call tracking software (with all the features included like call recording, advanced call routing, voice analytics and dynamic number insertion on your website).

 History of vanity numbers